Terms and Conditions

 Such conduct shall constitute a material breach of this Agreement.

-5.11 No Offset or Withholding
+5.9 No Offset or Withholding

 Customer shall pay all invoices issued under this Agreement in full without deduction, offset, withholding, or counterclaim.

-Undisputed portions of the invoice shall remain due and payable in accordance with the payment terms of this Agreement.
+All undisputed amounts shall remain due and payable in accordance with the payment terms of this Agreement.

-5.12 Client Delay and Dependency Clause
+5.10 Client Delay and Dependency Clause

-If Customer fails to provide required cooperation, approvals, or information in a timely manner, Company shall not be deemed in breach of this Agreement for any resulting delay, performance impact, or missed timeline.
+(i) Company shall not be deemed in breach of this Agreement for any resulting delay, performance impact, or missed timeline;

 6. Warranty and Disclaimer